yU93r/SteamEmu/post_build/README.debug.md

 the emu will write various events to a log file called `STEAM_LOG.txt`.

 ## Where is this log file ?
-Generally it should be beside the .dll/.so iteself, unless the environment variable `SteamAppPath`
+Generally it should be beside the .dll/.so iteself, unless the environment variable `GseAppPath`
 is defined, in which case this will be the path of this log file

 ## Why ?